UKPLab/sentence-transformers/README.md

 **Trained on Wikipedia Sections Triplets**

 These models were fine-tuned on triplets generated from Wikipedia sections.
-These models work well if fine-grained clustering of sentences on a similar topic are required.
+These models work well if fine-grained clustering of sentences on a similar topic is required.
 For more details, see: [wikipedia-sections-models.md](docs/pretrained-models/wikipedia-sections-models.md).
 - **bert-base-wikipedia-sections-mean-tokens**: 80.42% accuracy on Wikipedia sections test set.